Xabkdevs/SimpleLicenseManager/README.md

 ## License

-This project is proprietary software for SAHEL FASTFOOD application license management.
+This project is proprietary software for Simple licence application license management.